josehb96/josehb96/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on code and deploy a serveless API using Go and AWS.
+👩‍💻 I'm currently working on build 11 different projects to improve my Go programming skills.

 🧠 I'm currently specializing in Golang (You can check the blog section in my portfolio to see what I'm doing)